hackclubnmit/hackclub/workshops/discord_chatbot/README.md

 ---
 name: Discord Chatbot
-description: Make a Discord bot with Discord.js and Dialogflow which talks with you!
+description: Make a Discord bot that talks to you using ML
 author: '@k4u5h4L'
 ---

-# Discord Chatbot

-Make a discord bot which talks with you!

 | What you'll build       |
 | ----------------------- |
 | ![workshop demo](https://cloud-bu5ume7yu.vercel.app/0discord-chatbot-demo.gif) |

 References:
 - Here's the [final code](https://repl.it/@k4u5h4L/discord-chatbot-complete).
 - Here's the [starter code](https://repl.it/@k4u5h4L/discord-chatbot).

 The workshop should take about 20 minutes.

-The video tutorial for this workshop is linked at the bottom of this workshop with the required links for documentation and resources.

 I will leave all reference links below so that it will be easy for you to find it in one place